Mauritian cuisine

-The cuisine of Mauritius is greatly influenced by the tropical location of the island as well as the cultural diversity which characterizes the country.
-Mauritian cuisine is a blend of African, Chinese, European (mainly French) and Indian influences in the history of Mauritius.
-Most of the dishes and culinary traditions are inspired by French culture, former African slaves, Indian workers and Chinese migrants arriving during the 19th century.
-Over the years, communities found in Mauritius have adapted and mixed each other's cuisine to their liking, resulting in the development of Mauritian cuisine.
-While some popular dishes and desserts are consumed by Mauritians of all ethnic groups or communities, there are also form of cuisines which remain distinctly ethnic and are unique to a specific ethnic community due to their ancestral cultural and historical connections.
-Local food which varies depending on ethnic communities therefore reflects the strong traditional, cultural, and historical influences of each community.
+The cuisine of Mauritius is shaped both by the island's tropical location and by the cultural diversity that characterizes the country.
+Mauritian cuisine is a blend of African, Chinese, European (mainly French) and Indian (primarily Bhojpuri) influences that reflects the history of Mauritius.
+Most of the dishes and culinary traditions are inspired by French culture, African slaves, Indian labourers, and Chinese migrants who arrived in the country during the 19th century.

-Dishes from French cuisine have grown very popular in Mauritius.
-Sino-Mauritian cuisine is one of the most prevalent in the restaurants throughout the island.
+Over time, the various communities of Mauritius have adapted and blended each other's culinary practices, leading to the development of Mauritian cuisine.
+While some dishes and desserts are consumed by Mauritians of all ethnic groups or communities, there are cuisines that are unique to a specific ethnic community due to cultural and historical connections.
+Local food therefore reflects the traditional, cultural, and historical influences of each community.
+Indo-Mauritian cuisine, Creole cuisine, Sino-Mauritian cuisine and Franco-Mauritian cuisine are also very much present in Mauritius.

 Common ingredients

-The most common vegetables used in Mauritian cuisine are tomatoes, onions, lady's finger (called "lalo"), eggplants (called "brinzel"), chayote (called "chou chou"), garlic and chillies.
+The most common vegetables used in Mauritian cuisine are tomatoes, onions, lalo (okra), brinzel (eggplants), chou chou (chayote), lay (garlic) and pima (chillies).
 Rice and seafoods including salted fish, smoked blue marlin, shrimp, octopus, prawns, and crayfish (called "camaron") are also staple ingredients used in Mauritian cuisine.

-Spices such as chilli peppers, cardamon, and cloves are widespread in Mauritian cuisine.
+Spices such as chili peppers, cardamon, and cloves are widespread in Mauritian cuisine.

 Common foods

 Staple food

-Rice is a staple food of Mauritius; it is available in different forms such as fried, boiled, or cooked.
-It is eaten along with other dishes made of vegetables, meat, and seafood.
+Rice is a staple food in Mauritius.
+It is eaten fried, boiled, or cooked as part of dishes made of vegetables, meat, and seafood.